 The stitches are worked through the floats on top of the fabric, not going through to the back.
 Each row will be worked from the center out.
 This helps control the length of thread and reduces the stress on the thread so it doesn’t start to fray.
 Your pattern should tell you how long to cut your thread for EACH row.
 Thread your needle and starting in the center of the design, make your first stitch under the float.
 Pull the thread partway through and then adjust the thread so you have equal amounts of thread on each side of the stitch.
 Complete one half of your design row working from the center to the edge.

 Some stitchers will stitch one entire side of the project (leaving the tails hanging for the other side).
 Then they turn the project over and finish the other half.
 Others will complete each row before going to the next one.
 It is up to you.
-For today’s project, I stitched one side at a time, leaving the tails hanging.
-However, the tails get tangled up and tended to pull at the stitches I had already done.
-So, before I go any further on my project, I am going to complete the other half and then do a single row at a time.
-I still will start in the center and stitch one half, turn the fabric around and do the other side.
+If you stitch one side only and leave the tails hanging, they may get tangled up and pull at the stitches already done.
+Completing each row at a time will eliminate this possibility.
+Even if you stitch one row completely at a time, you will still begin in the middle of the row.

 How you end the row will depend on your finishing technique.
 If you are going to fringe the edges, you will want to take your thread clear to the edge and include it in the fringe.
 If you are hemming the edge you may want to stop the stitching a few floats before the end.
 Then you will need to run your thread back through a couple of floats.